 Native English speakers can work teaching English in Cambodia without a college degree very easily.
 Language schools throughout the country prefer a degree but with more students learning English in Cambodia each year, and most teachers overlooking Cambodia and going to Thailand or Vietnam instead, schools need native English teachers.

-Teachers can even expect to save a bit of money due to the low cost of living and high salaries!
-History, beaches, beautiful and friendly people - Cambodia truly is a hidden gem of Southeast Asia!
+Teachers can even expect to save a bit of money due to the low cost of living and high salaries.
+History, beaches, beautiful and friendly people - Cambodia truly is a hidden gem of Southeast Asia for those looking for jobs teaching English abroad without a degree!

 Read More: Cambodia TEFL Country Profile